Documentation

 Activity indicators — Background tabs show a pulsing green dot when receiving output; turns amber 2 seconds after output stops; clears when the tab is focused.

 Auto-named tabs — Run your first non-trivial command in a new terminal tab and a fast model (Kimi K2.6 with thinking off) picks a 1–3 word label for you in under a second — "Run Tests", "SSH Prod", "Tail Logs".
 Trivial heads (cd, ls, pwd, clear) skip the call; tabs you've manually renamed or that came pre-named are left alone.
-Launching an interactive coding agent (claude, aider, gemini, codex, cody) defers naming by one round — your first prompt to the agent becomes the basis for the label, so a Claude Code session about a login bug gets named "Login Bug", not "Launch Claude".
+Launching an interactive coding agent (claude, aider, gemini, codex, cody, opencode) defers naming by one round — your first prompt to the agent becomes the basis for the label, so a Claude Code session about a login bug gets named "Login Bug", not "Launch Claude".
 Slash commands (/effort, /model, an unrecognized /command) and the trust-folder prompt you answer right after launching are skipped too, so a config keystroke never beats your real question to the name.

 Manual rename — Double-click any tab title to inline-edit the name.
 Only manual renames persist across sessions — auto-generated labels live in memory for the current run and re-derive freshly next time, so yesterday's tab doesn't haunt today's session.
 A manual rename mid-flight always beats the AI guess.